Ship blocking Suez Canal moves slightly, unclear when it will refloat | Headlines

 Ship blocking Suez Canal moves slightly, unclear when it will refloat

-Efforts to dislodge a giant container ship blocking the Suez Canal have allowed its stern and rudder to move, but it remains unclear when it can be refloated, the head of the canal authority said on Saturday.
+Efforts to dislodge a giant container ship blocking the Suez Canal have allowed its stern and rudder to move, but it remains unclear when the vessel will be refloated, the head of the canal authority said on Saturday.
 The 400 metre (430 yard) long Ever Given became wedged diagonally across a southern section of the canal amid high winds early on Tuesday, blocking one of the world's busiest waterways.

-Dredgers removed some 20,000 tonnes of sand from around its bow by Friday.
-A Dutch firm working to free the vessel said it could be freed by the start of next week if heavier tugboats, dredging and a high tide succeed in dislodging it.
-Tugging attempts restarted on Saturday afternoon and further efforts were planned on Saturday night and Sunday morning, SCA sources said, though they added it could be necessary to remove more sand from around the ship to free it.

-Two SCA sources said there had been further, minor progress in dislodging the ship on Saturday.
+A combination of dredging material from around the ship and pulling and pushing the vessel with tugboats made minor progress in dislodging the ship on Saturday, two SCA sources said.
 One source said there had been some movement at the bow of the ship.
-"When dealing with a ship of this size, its behaviour with the dredgers is unknown, we don't know how it will respond to the pulling," said Rabie.
+Suez Canal Authority (SCA) Chairman Osama Rabie told local TV that water had started running underneath the ship.
+"We expect that at any time the ship could slide and move from the spot it is in," he told a press conference earlier.

+Tugging attempts restarted on Saturday afternoon and further efforts were planned for Sunday, SCA sources said, though they added more sand may need to be removed from around the ship to free it.
+A shipping agent in Port Said said the SCA had notified agencies to prepare for the possible entry of new ships into the canal, while a shipping source said the SCA had outlined a plan for the rapid transit of 133 vessels once the Ever Given was freed.

-The head of Boskalis, parent company of Dutch firm Smit Salvage which has been brought in to help the SCA, said heavy tugboats with a combined capacity of 400 tonnes would arrive sometime this weekend.
-REALLY STUCK
+HEAVY TUGBOATS The head of Boskalis, parent company of Dutch firm Smit Salvage which has been brought in to help the SCA, said heavy tugboats with a combined capacity of 400 tonnes would arrive sometime this weekend.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)